bucanero/psl1ght-libs/dbglogger/README.md

 Example:
 `dbglogger_init_str("tcp:192.168.1.123:18194");`

-Other possible init strings:
+More example init strings:
 ```
 "udp:239.255.0.100:30000"
 "file:/dev_hdd0/tmp/dbglogger.log"
 ```

-### init by parameters
+### Init by parameters

+You can also initialize the library with custom parameters, to override the default init.

 ```C
 typedef enum {